FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/howto-H5MD-NOMAD.md

 ### [Parameter Group](explanation-H5MD-NOMAD.md#the-parameters-group)

-Using the json templates for [force calculations](../parameters.md#force_calculation_template_anchor) and [molecular dynamics workflows](explanation-H5MD-NOMAD.md#the-observables-group#md_workflow_template_anchor), the (meta)data can be written to the H5MD-NOMAD file using the following code:
+Using the json templates for [force calculations](parameters.md#force_calculation_template_anchor) and [molecular dynamics workflows](explanation-H5MD-NOMAD.md#md_workflow_template_anchor), the (meta)data can be written to the H5MD-NOMAD file using the following code:

-First, import the templates:
+First, import the data extracted from the JSON templates:
 ```python
 with open('force_calculations_metainfo.json') as json_file:
     force_calculation_parameters = json.load(json_file)